pipehappy1/auto-diff/README.md

 ## Introduction

-This is a deep learning library trying to mimic the PyTorch API.
+This is a auto-difference based learning library.

 ## Install